 I used to be attracted to the singer-songwriter, the self-proclaimed tortured artist, the beautiful face in beautiful clothes, the unique preferences.
 But having an obsession with Japanese paper or reproduced French workwear or fountain pens from the 1940’s doesn’t tell you anything meaningful about the person who has the obsession.
 Don’t get me wrong, I have plenty of preferences, self-centered and obscure.
 We all use them to bolster our sense of identity.
 But at the end of the day, preferences don’t mean shit, they are just another way to hide.

 I used to want to date someone who could text me back, who didn’t only contact me after midnight on weekends.
 Later, I wanted someone who could talk about feelings without shutting down, someone who wouldn’t ghost me after saying I love you.
-The more hipsters I inadvertently date, the more I realize that what I am attracted to is evolving.
+The more hipsters I inadvertently date, the more I realize that what I am attracted to continues to evolve.

 Like Shakespeare said, all that glitters is not gold.